rmsk2/Hello_Foenix256_Jr/testprogs.md

 Unfortunately the documentation for this feature is too sketchy at the moment that I am not able to write an example proggram.
 My idea is to use a Raspberry Pi as the other end of the SLIP connection which could the act as a "modem" for the F256 Jr. This in turn could enable multiplayer games on the platform.
 Nontheless there is a skeleton `slip.asm` that can be built by `make slip`.

+## Serial communication via the UART

+The file `uart.asm` contains a little program that demonstrates the sending and receiving of a single byte via the F256 Jr. UART.
+It can be built by `make uart`.
+The receiving side of the serial communication is implemented in python and can be found in the file
+`ser_echo.py`.
+In essence these files implement a simple echo server.
+The F256 sends one byte and the python program returns the byte incremented by 1.